-***Mother Packer- n. a mother being considered an expert (in her own right) in packing clothes and stuff for her family.
+***Mother Packer- n. a mother considered as an expert (in her own right) in packing clothes and stuff for her family.
 Pun intended.
 Originally coined by stand-up comedian, Rex Navarette.
-So yes mommies, I’m just trying to be funny, no offense meant.
+Just trying to be funny, no offense meant.

 Being a mom to a toddler, I want to make sure I have absolutely everything both me and my baby will need to keep our vacation with daddy fun and stress free, regardless of the cold weather.

 For day-to-day wear, I have a pair of leather boots which may not be ideal on ice but are fine for the two wintry months per year we will spend in New Jersey.
 My daughter, on the other hand, has her snow boots to wear and a choice of another regular suede booth and or a high-cut sneaker for packing.
 (Please note that I am only mentioning the things we will need for a cold weather here, but it doesn’t mean we ain’t bringin’ our regular shoes.)

 Regardless of your choice of shoes, never pack your boots.
 Always wear them while in transit.
 Even a compact pair of boots will take up one third of your carry on luggage.

 The same rule applies to coats and jackets.
 Wear, don’t pack them.
 If you’re hot on the plane, just stuff your jacket in the overhead bin or under the seat in front of you or use it as a pillow.

 If you need to bring an extra, be sure to use a space compressible bag or a vacuum seal storage bag to save some space on your luggage.